The Best Running Gels And How To Use Them In Your Training

 How many will you need for a race?

-The first thing to know about gels is that if you wait until you start feeling knackered before you take one, it’s already too late.
+The first thing to know about gels is that if you wait until you feel your energy levels dropping before you take one, it’s already too late.
 You need to maintain a steady stream of energy, starting well before your reserves run dry.

 Fortunately, the gels you bring with you won’t be the only carbs available.
-Almost all marathons will have stands where you can grab a carb-rich sports drink and some even hand out gels.
-For example, at the London Marathon you pass by three Lucozade Sport gel pick-up points en route, so that’s three less you need to carry yourself.
+Almost all marathons have stands where you can grab a carb-rich sports drink and some even hand out gels.
+For example, at the London Marathon you pass two Lucozade Sport gel pick-up points en route, so that’s two fewer you need to carry yourself.

 Make sure to test your gels before race day, including the type you plan on grabbing on the course.
-Different people react differently to each product, so you need to make sure your stomach can handle the brand you opt for and how often you take them.
-And while swigging water to wash down a gel generally makes them easier to take, don’t use a sports drink for this purpose – you’re just asking for an unpleasant sugar overload that your stomach won’t welcome.
+Different people react differently to each product, so you need to make sure your stomach can handle the type you choose and the frequency with which you take them.
+And while swigging water to wash down a gel generally makes them easier to take, don’t use a sports drink for this purpose—you’re just asking for an unpleasant sugar overload that your stomach won’t welcome.

 Do energy gels work?